ALondini/Class-repo-markdown-f24/README.md

 # Class-repo-markdown-f24
- This is a practice reop that we are using to learn Github and Markdown.
+ This is a practice reop that we are using to learn GitHub and Markdown.